 I have wanted to try to make Zucchini Lasagna Boats for awhile now.
 And what better day than a snow day for the melty cheesy goodness of lasagna?
 Husband and 1 year old agreed – this was amazing.
 Picky 4 year old was her picky self.

-You need the following ingredients for Stuffed Zucchini Lasagna:
+You need the following healthy ingredients for this Zucchini Boats recipe:

-- 1 1/4 cup of homemade pasta sauce (or no sugar added jarred sauce like Rao’s)
+- 1 1/4 cup of homemade marinara sauce (or no sugar added jarred sauce like Rao’s).
+Or, if it’s summer, use my recipe for tomato sauce made from fresh tomatoes.

 - optional garnish – fresh basil

-It’s really simple to make Lasagna Stuffed Zucchini Boats
+It’s really simple to make these Low-carb Stuffed Zucchini Boats:

 I don’t like ricotta cheese.
 Is there a substitute?